-Fig. 1: Most often in pseudostrabismus, the eye(s) have the false appearance of turning inward.
+Fig. 1: In pseudostrabismus, it may seem like the eye(s) have the false appearance of turning inward.

-Pseudostrabismus is often due to the fact that baby’s have a broad flat nasal bridge with small folds of eyelid skin at the inner corner of the eyelids (called epicanthal folds).
-These features make the eyes look crossed when in fact they are not.
-This false appearance that the eyes look crossed is more noticeable in pictures and when the child looks to the side.
-When the child looks to either side it creates the optical illusion that the eye turning inward appears to be much further into the nose than it should be.
+Pseudostrabismus in babies is often caused by their flat nasal bridge and small folds of skin near the inner corners of their eyes (called epicanthal folds).
+These features make the eyes look crossed even though they are not.
+This false appearance that the eyes look crossed is more noticeable in pictures when the child looks to the side and the eye is closer to the epicanthal fold, making it appear turned more toward the nose than it should be.

 Positive Angle Kappa

-Another form of pseudostrabismus is known as a Positive Angle Kappa.
-This occurs when the light reflection is not centered over the pupil when the eye is looking at the light.
-This gives the appearance that the eye is turning outward.
-This is another example of pseudostrabismus.
+Positive Angle Kappa is another form of pseudostrabismus where the light from the exam is not in the center of the pupil while the eye is looking at the light.
+This gives the false appearance that the eye is turning outward and is another example of pseudostrabismus.

 True strabismus in a child can lead to permanent vision loss and is best treated early.
-If a child is suspected of having strabismus, an Eye MD evaluation is important.
-It may be difficult to tell the difference between true strabismus and pseudostrabismus.
+Sometimes it can be hard to tell the difference between true strabismus and pseudostrabismus.
 If you think your child has strabismus it is important to have them checked by an Eye MD/ophthalmologist.

 WHAT IS THE TREATMENT OF PSEUDOSTRABISMUS?

 Pseudostrabismus does not need to be treated and often gets better as the child grows and their face changes.
 In some cases, Asian children may keep a broad nasal bridge as they grow up.
 However, it is important to note that a baby with pseudostrabismus may get true strabismus as they get older.
 Regular check-ups with an ophthalmologist are important to keep track of the child's eye health.